lh3/miniwfa/README.md

 |wfalm low-mem      |Y   |test-wfalm -m2  |2476  |38.1   |25.7  |1241 |
 |wfalm recursive    |Y   |test-wfalm -m1  |6846  |3.1    |56.1  |300  |

-When only calculating the alignment score, WFA2-lib is the fastest, probably due to its better engineering.
+When only calculating the alignment score, WFA2-lib is the fastest in this evaluation, probably due to its better engineering.
 When reporting the alignment path, miniwfa is the fastest.
 The recursive algorithm in wfalm uses the least memory but it is an order of magnitude slower.
 At present, WFA2-lib and wfalm use 20 bytes per